phalcon-orphanage/docs/en/url.md

 And now we can generate any URL using `get()` in subsequent actions, that will be prefixed with `/portal/`

-> The trailing slash in the `setBaseUrl()` parameter is optional.
+> **NOTE**: The trailing slash in the `setBaseUrl()` parameter is optional.
 If it is not specified, it will automatically be appended to the passed parameter
 {: .alert .alert-info }